 On Your Way to a Thrilling Night

 Following our beloved productions of The Unsinkable Molly Brown and The Wiz, The Muny again serves as a birthplace to a reimagined version of an American musical classic.
-This Lerner and Loewe gem from 1951 is set in the California gold rush, sharing a moving tale of ambition, love and home.
-Featuring shimmering numbers such as “They Call the Wind Maria,” “I Talk to the Trees” and “Wand’rin’ Star,” this reimagined adaptation has a revised book by Jon Marans and is produced in association with On the Wagon Productions and Garmar Ventures.
+This Lerner and Loewe gem from 1951 is set in the California Gold Rush, sharing a moving tale of ambition, love and home.
+Featuring shimmering numbers such as “They Call the Wind Maria,” “I Talk to the Trees” and “Wand’rin’ Star,” this reimagined adaptation has a revised book by Jon Marans.

 Matt Bogart (Ben Rumson)